termoose/shaka-packager/docs/source/tutorials/http_upload.rst

 You can also supply the ``--user_agent`` flag to specify a custom User-Agent string for all HTTP PUT requests.

+Content types for mp4, webm, vtt, and ttml files will be set in the HTTP upload.
-For pragmatic reasons, all HTTP requests will be declared as ``Content-Type: application/octet-stream``.
+Other extensions will be declared as type ``application/octet-stream`` in the HTTP request.

 Synopsis
 ========